tjeastmond/hey-coffee/README.md

 So in this file we have some pretty basic parameters that need setting:

 - **siteTitle:** The name of your blog
+- **pageTitle:** The name of your blog prepended by an article title
 - **author:** Your name as it will appear in your rss feed
 - **description:** Your site's description as it will appear in your rss feed
 - **site:** Your site's URL.
 Should include 'http://' and have no trailing slash